revaturelabs/interviewquestions/Python/Python-Datatypes/Boolean.md

 <details><summary> <b>Explanation</b> </summary>

-> If the truth method is not defined,the object is considered true.
+> The truth class does not have any methods and variable, the object is considered true.
 Hence, the output of the code is true.

   </details>
   </details>